erdemadacal/Basarsoft/README.md

-Description
-The user selects and confirms two points on the map, the app queries the server and adds future point data from the server to the map.
+The user selects two points on the map.
+An MBR(Minimum Bounding Rectangle) is created using the selected two points, and sents as a string formatted to the WebSocket server.
+For each MBR message that server receives, it sends the coordinate data of provinces remaining within the requested area.